artecs-group/RVfpga-sim-addons/RVfpga_Microcredential/Module3/OtherRiscvCores/README.md

     * Press the **RESET** button on the Nexys A7 board.

-      If everything works correctly, you should see:
+      If everything works correctly you should see:

         * BootROM messages
         * OpenSBI messages
         * Linux boot logs
-        * A Linux login prompt
+        * A login prompt

-      Log in as:
+      Login as:

       ```text
       root
       ```

-      After logging in, you should see a Linux shell prompt similar to:
+      After login you should obtain a BusyBox shell prompt:

       ```text
       #
       ```

-    * Mount the fourth partition of the microSD card.

-      The following commands must be executed inside the UART terminal, after Linux has booted on Wally:

-      ```bash
-      mkdir -p /mnt/sd
-      mount /dev/mmcblk0p4 /mnt/sd
-      ```

-      Check the contents:

-      ```bash
-      ls /mnt/sd
-      ```

     * Test the GPIO peripheral.

       The LEDs LD0-LD4 are connected to the GPIO peripheral.

-      Enable GPIO outputs:
+      Configure GPIO outputs:

       ```bash
       devmem 0x10060008 32 0x1F
+      ```

+      Turn LEDs on:

+      ```bash
       devmem 0x1006000C 32 0x1F
       ```

-      Expected result: LEDs LD0-LD4 should turn on.
+      Turn LEDs off:

+      ```bash
+      devmem 0x1006000C 32 0x00
+      ```

     * Test the seven-segment display peripheral.

-      Write the segment pattern:
+      Write segment pattern:

       ```bash
       devmem 0x00100000 32 0x77
       ```

+      Expected result:

-      Expected result: the seven-segment display should show the character `A`.
+        * The display should show the character `A`.

     * Exit the UART terminal.